Feeling down after bombing a job application aptitude test? You're not alone

 There's a reason these tests are so widely used.
 Let's give credit where it's due:

 1. Predictive power: Aptitude tests do a decent job of predicting performance in cognitively demanding roles.
 If a job needs sharp reasoning and quick decision making, these tests can help pinpoint candidates with those strengths.
+Research in the Journal of General Psychology confirms that cognitive ability tests remain among the most valid predictors of job performance across various occupations.

 2. Efficiency in hiring: For recruiters buried under an avalanche of applications, aptitude tests are a godsend.
 They can quickly trim the candidate pool, making the selection process manageable.
+The Society for Human Resource Management reports that automated testing can reduce initial screening time by up to 75%.

 3. Reducing bias (to some extent): By standardizing evaluations, these tests minimize personal biases that might creep into resume reviews or interviews.
+However, the American Psychological Association emphasizes that tests must be carefully validated to ensure they don't perpetuate systemic inequalities.

 4. Cost-effectiveness: Administering an online test is cheaper than adding more interview rounds or hiring additional recruiters to review applications manually.